Disney's "Brave" rides to box office win

 Another new release, "Seeking a Friend for the End of the World" pulled in $3.8 million, for a disappointing 10th place.
 The dark comedy starring Steve Carrell and Keira Knightley tells the story of a man who goes on a road trip as an asteroid speeds toward Earth.

-The film, which cost less than $10 million to make, played in 1,618 theaters, fewer than the 3,000-plus for the weekend's other big movies.
+The film, which cost less than $10 million to make, played in 1,618 theatres, fewer than the 3,000-plus for the weekend's other big movies.

 The fifth spot went to Universal's "Snow White and the Huntsman," which took in $8 million domestically to bring its four-week global total to $137 million.